tonishka/tp/docs/DeveloperGuide.md

 The `view` feature allows the user to view the contact details of a specified person in the address book, as well as meetings the user has with that person.
 The command is only available from the Home Page, and is facilitated by the `HomePageParser`, `ViewCommandParser`, and `ViewCommand`.
 Additionally, it implements the following operation:

-* `MainWindow#LoadContactScreen(Person personToDisplay)` — Constructs a `ContactDetailsPanel` and a `ContactMeetingsPanel` for the specified `personToDisplay`,and displays them in the `MainWindow`.
+* `MainWindow#LoadContactDetailsPage(Person personToDisplay)` — Constructs a `ContactDetailsPanel` and a `ContactMeetingsPanel` for the specified `personToDisplay`,and displays them in the `MainWindow`.

 Given below is an example usage scenario and how the view mechanism behaves at each step.

 Step 1.
-From the person list window, the user executes `view 2` to view the contact details of the second person in the address book.
+From the Home Page, the user executes `view 2` to view the contact details of the second person in the address book.
 A `ViewCommand` is constructed with the index of the person to de displayed.

 Step 2.
 The `ViewCommand` is executed, and the person that corresponds to the provided index is returned to `MainWindow` inside a `CommandResult`.

-Step 3. `MainWindow#loadContactScreen(Person personToDisplay)` is executed with the specified person passed as argument, which constructs and displays the respective `ContactDetailsPanel` and `ContactMeetingsPanel`.
+Step 3. `MainWindow#loadContactDetailsPage(Person personToDisplay)` is executed with the specified person passed as argument, which constructs and displays the respective `ContactDetailsPanel` and `ContactMeetingsPanel`.

 The following sequence diagram shows how the view feature works: